cross-codes/Weather-App/README.md

 # Weather-App
-A weather app written in Python (Dated: 08/10/2022)
+A weather app written in Python.
+Started on: 08/10/2022
+First version completed on: 30/10/2022